discoproject/disco/README.md

 for example, shows using ipython notebook to write a Disco job and using matplotlib to plot the results:
 ![ipython example](https://raw.githubusercontent.com/discoproject/disco/develop/examples/ipython/ipython.png)

+To learn more about the Disco Ecosystem see [Disco Integrations](https://github.com/discoproject/disco/wiki/Disco-Integration-With-Other-Softwares).
+For some other resources, check out the [Talks on Disco](https://github.com/discoproject/disco/wiki/Talks-about-Disco).